-(o) Share-based payments
+(n) Share-based payments

 The Group has equity-settled, share-based compensation plans, under which it receives services from qualifying employees in exchange for equity instruments.
 The employee services received in exchange for the grant of the equity-settled payments are measured at the fair value of the equity instruments granted and are recognized as expenses, with a corresponding increase in equity over the period that the employees become unconditionally entitled to the awards.
-The fair values of equity-settled payments are measured at the dates of share grant.
+The fair values of equity-settled payments are measured at the dates of share grant using a Monte Carlo simulation.